2 December 2021

 Apply for a Federal Employer Identification Number (FEIN) online.

 Register with the Pennsylvania Department of Revenue and Pennsylvania Department of Labor and Industry.
-You can get a PA business tax account online and provide your Workers Compensation Account information (if you have employees).
+You can get a PA tax account online and provide your Workers Compensation Account information (if you have employees).

 Depending on where you work, there may be licensing, zoning, and permit requirements in your city or town.